adrelanos/anon-meta-packages/README.md

 Safe to remove, if you know what you are doing.

+Package: whonix-gateway-packages-dependencies-pre
+Priority: optional
+Architecture: all
+Depends: whonix-gw-network-conf, anon-gw-dns-conf, anon-base-files,
+${misc:Depends}
+Description: Dependencies for Whonix-Gateway that changes network related files
+# Dependencies for Whonix-Gateway that changes network related files #

+A metapackage, which installs packages which Whonix-Gateway depends on.
+Can not be merged into whonix-gateway-packages-dependencies due to conflicts with chroot build process.

+Do not remove.

 Package: whonix-gateway-packages-dependencies
 Priority: optional
 Architecture: all
 Pre-Depends: whonix-shared-packages-dependencies (= ${source:Version})
 Depends: anon-gateway-packages-dependencies, anon-gw-anonymizer-config,
-whonix-gw-network-conf, anon-gw-dhcp-conf, anon-gw-dns-conf,
+anon-gw-dhcp-conf, anon-gw-dns-conf, whonix-gw-firewall,
-whonix-gw-firewall, ${misc:Depends}
+whonix-gateway-packages-dependencies-pre, ${misc:Depends}
 Conflicts: whonix-workstation-packages-dependencies
 Description: Dependencies for Whonix-Gateway
 # Dependencies for Whonix-Gateway #